kubernetes-sigs/sig-windows-samples/PAIRING.md

 - calico node, felix....
   - node : start-process, starts felix,
   - felix :  does felix talk to the apiserver or does it do some kind of comms w/ node ???

+# 9/28/2021

+- https://github.com/microsoft/hcsshim/issues/1056 <-- how does hcsshhim wrap errors?
+- imagebuilder presentation by knabben